Srebrenica massacre 25th anniversary overshadowed by pandemic | DW | 11.07.2020

 Normally tens of thousands of people attend the annual ceremony, but this year, some 50 people — most local leaders and victims' relatives — took part, with seats placed at least a meter apart to maintain social distancing rules.

-Video messages from more than 35 current and ex-world leaders, including former US President Bill Clinton, were played.
+Video messages from more than 35 current and ex-world leaders, including German President Frank-Walter Steinmeier and former US President Bill Clinton, were played.

 The Srebrenica massacre took place towards the end of the 1992-95 Bosnian War, which and saw Serbs fighting against Muslim Bosniaks and Croats.